 In order to use the Online System, Client will be required to create an electronic account and agrees to provide CENTTRIP with a written list of those Authorised Parties that Client would like to access and use the Online System on Client’s behalf.
 Upon CENTTRIP’s approval of such Users, CENTTRIP grants such users a non- exclusive, non-transferable license to use the Online System for the sole purpose of accessing the Services.
 Users may have full or limited access to the Online System, in CENTTRIP’s sole discretion.
 If Client desires for CENTTRIP to terminate one of its User’s access to the Online System, Client agrees to issue such request in writing, to be confirmed by CENTTRIP in writing.
 Without limiting this Section 6, until such time as CENTTRIP confirms such User’s access has been terminated, such User may remain authorised and Client will remain responsible for any transactions placed and other activity by such User.

 CENTTRIP will provide each User with a username and temporary password to access the Online System.
 It is the sole responsibility of Client and the User to safeguard the security of the User’s password, and the Client and User agree that User will change the temporary password to a unique password promptly upon issuance, and periodically change User’s password thereafter to ensure security.
 The Client agrees that its Users will not use the account of another person without permission and will provide accurate and complete information to CENTTRIP in all circumstances.
 Client and the User expressly acknowledge and agree that such use is made in accordance with this Agreement and any additional user agreement or manual provided by CENTTRIP, including maintaining any minimum operating and Internet browser requirements.
-CENTTRIP may suspend, limit or terminate a User’s access or Client’s access to the Online System, without notice, at any time for any reason whatsoever, including without limitation violation of this Agreement or any reason set forth in Section 8.
+CENTTRIP may suspend, limit or terminate a User’s access or Client’s access to the Online System, without notice for any reason set forth in Section 7.